monkeywithoutthee/deathcount/README.md

 feel free to use and improve.

-The API may be subject to change.
+The API key may be subject to change.

 thanks